kyawthet8796/CS50/README.md

 ...
 ```
 HTTPS encrypts the messages between our browser and the receiving server, so someone along the network won’t be able to steal our cookies.

+*Databases*

+SQL, Structured Query Language, is a programming language that we use to talk to a database, a program that stores data and responds to requests for data, like a web server.
+And it has advanced features like searching and filtering data quickly.
+-   In SQL, we’ll use a few basic operations:

+    -   `CREATE …​`

+    -   `INSERT …​`

+    -   `SELECT …​`

+    -   `UPDATE …​`

+    -   `DELETE …​`

+    -   `…​`

+`CREATE TABLE 'registrants' ('id' INTEGER PRIMARY KEY, 'name' TEXT, 'dorm' TEXT)`

+`INSERT INTO "registrants" ("id", "name", "dorm") VALUES(1, 'David', 'Matthews')`

+`SELECT * FROM "registrants"`

+`UPDATE "registrants" SET "name" = 'David Malan' where id = 1`

+`DELETE FROM "registrants" WHERE id = 1`

+-   `PRIMARY KEY`, where this column will be used to uniquely identify rows.

+-   `UNIQUE` means that the field will be unique for every row, but not used to identify rows in joins.

+-   `INDEX` means that we want the database to store the field in some index to speed up searches in the future, if we anticipate searching on that field frequently.

+-   `NOT NULL` means that the field has to have some value, and can’t be blank.

+-   `FOREIGN KEY` we’ll come back to again later, but means that it is referring to a row in some other table.